 Commissioner King made a motion, seconded by Baca, to adopt the Task Force's Oct.
-20 minutes (Attachment One).
+20 minutes (see NAIC Proceedings - Fall 2023, Antifraud (D) Task Force).
 The motion passed unanimously.

 2. Adopted Amendments to Model #880

 Commissioner Navarro said the Improper Marketing of Health Insurance (D) Working Group began working on amendments to the Unfair Trade Practices Act (#880) to meet its charge to review existing NAIC models and guidelines that address the use of lead generators for sales of health insurance products and identity models and guidelines that need to be updated or developed to address current marketplace activities.
 He said that during the Summer National Meeting, the Working Group adopted the draft amendments and presented them to the Task Force for comment.